cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 ## Requirements

-You should be using print statements that are properly labelled, as above, to work backwards from the incorrectly-created JSON file and localize the fault somewhere in the two python files.
+You should be using print statements that are properly labelled, as above, to work backwards from the incorrectly-created JSON file and localize the fault somewhere in the three python files.

 There is only one place you need to fix the code in one of these files to get rid of the bug.
 However, the fix itself may be multiples of code (in one "chunk").